Table of Contents

 Lateral View

-These x rays show a full posterior shoulder dislocation – both anteroposterior and lateral views have been obtained to confirm diagnosis.
-The humeral head (top of the bone in the upper arm) is fixed in internal rotation, meaning it has a rounded appearance – known as the lightbulb sign – commonly seen on posterior shoulder dislocation xray.
+The humeral head (top of the upper arm bone) is fixed in internal rotation, meaning it has a rounded appearance.
+This is known as the lightbulb sign.
+The lightbulb sign is commonly seen on posterior shoulder dislocation X-rays.

 Inferior Shoulder Dislocation

-Trauma is the most common cause of inferior shoulder dislocation, such as when someone is holding their arm above their head to grasp something as they fall.
-An example of this is when a motorbike rider falls off their bike, with their arms reaching above their head so that when their arm hits the ground the arm faces extreme pressure and dislocates inferiorly (moves downwards).
+Trauma is the most common cause of inferior shoulder dislocation.
+This could happen when someone holds their arm above their head to grab something as they fall.
+An example of this is when a motorbike rider falls off their bike with their arms reaching above their head.
+When their arm hits the ground, it faces extreme pressure and can dislocate downwards.

-An inferior shoulder dislocation is typically very painful and is often associated with fractures and nerve injuries, causing numbness and weakness in the arm.
-When evaluated in a hospital, these injuries require careful clinical assessment and imaging to examine the extent of the injury.
-Shoulder surgery will be required if there is significant damage to the joint, or if the treating clinician cannot relocate the joint.
+An inferior dislocation is typically very painful.
+It’s often associated with fractures and nerve injuries, causing numbness and weakness in the arm.
+When evaluated in a hospital, these injuries require careful clinical assessment.
+Imaging tests, such as X-Rays and MRI, help to examine the extent of the injury.
+Surgery is required if there is severe damage, or if the doctor cannot relocate the joint.

 Partial Shoulder Dislocation

-Partial shoulder dislocation, also known as shoulder subluxation, is when the head of the humerus (the “ball” of the shoulder joint) partially comes out of the glenoid cavity (the “socket”) but does not completely come out of place.
+Partial shoulder dislocation is also known as shoulder subluxation.
+This is when the head of the humerus partially comes out of the glenoid cavity but not completely.

-Shoulder subluxation has similar symptoms to a full shoulder dislocation, but the shoulder deformity might not be as clear.
+Shoulder subluxation has similar symptoms to a full dislocation.
+However, the shoulder deformity might not be as clear.
 Symptoms include:

 - Shoulder pain